Are NDAs legally binding in France? A guide for employers [2024]

 NDAs are used in a wide variety of contexts.
 For instance, if you’re hiring an attorney to help you manage your company’s business affairs in France, you’ll have them sign a non-disclosure agreement to ensure your information is kept confidential.
 They’re also a common fixture in the workplace: The majority of employers have employees sign confidentiality agreements before they begin their jobs.

 As mentioned earlier, as of 2016, whistleblowers are protected from retaliation by their employers, even if they’ve signed an NDA in France.
-The same goes for employees who have witnessed or been subject to sexual harassment, assault, discrimination, or another serious offence in the workplace (more on this later).
+The same goes for employees who have witnessed or been subject to sexual harassment, assault, discrimination, or another serious offense in the workplace (more on this later).

 Are non-disclosure agreements enforceable in France?